Documentation Index

 • Claude: https://claude.ai/api/mcp/auth_callback

-• Microsoft Copilot: the Redirect URI is generated in Step 2.
+• Microsoft Copilot Studio: the Redirect URI is generated in Step 2.
 Enter a temporary placeholder for now and return to update this field once Copilot Studio provides the URI.

 • Advanced settings: keep the defaults, with grant types set to Authorization code + implicit grant.